 Cathy Church-Balin provides technical assistance to the design, implementation, and management of health communication projects in maternal and child health and directs the communication component of the BHB Initiative.
 She has over 20 years of experience in health communication and a decade in business development.
 She is currently the Business Development Director at Johns Hopkins Center for Communication Programs (CCP).
 Before returning to CCP in 2004 to lead business development efforts, she was Director of Education and Director of Maternal Health Information for the March of Dimes and a consultant with KPMG.
 She holds a master of health sciences in Maternal and Child Health from the Johns Hopkins Bloomberg School of Public Health and a master of business administration from the Wharton School at the University of Pennsylvania.

-Cathy Costa, Maternal and Child Health Program Manager at the Baltimore City Health Department, manages the Fetal and Infant Mortality Review and Child Fatality Review programs and the BHB Trauma-Informed Care Initiative.
+Cathy Costa, Maternal and Child Health Program Manager at the Baltimore City Health Department, manages the Fetal and Infant Mortality Review and Child Fatality Review programs and the BHB Equity in Birth Outcomes Coalition.
 Prior to this, she worked in academic publishing developing online screening and assessment tools for young children.
 She holds Master of Social Work and Master of Public Health degrees from the University of Maryland School of Social Work and School of Medicine where she focused on community social work practice and racial and socioeconomic disparities in infant mortality and maternal mental health.
 She is a co-author of the forthcoming book Community Building: Community Economic Development in Social Work (Columbia University Press, in press).
-Cathy is passionate about football and volunteering with children in foster care through the Court-Appointed Special Advocate program.
+Cathy is passionate about her work, making the world a better place for kids, and football.

 Cassandra Davis, a Public Health Prevention Service Fellow with the Centers for Disease Control and Prevention (CDC), coordinates and manages the city-wide Teen Pregnancy Prevention Initiative.
 She has several years of experience teaching and promoting family planning and sexual health among youth.
 She has also conducted and assisted in research focused on improving maternal and child health outcomes both domestically and abroad.
 Cassandra earned a master of public health in Epidemiology and Maternal and Child Health from Tulane University School of Public Health and Tropical Medicine.
 Following her degree, she worked as an Environmental Health Scientist with the Louisiana Department of Health and Hospitals conducting Adult Blood Lead and Heavy Metal Surveillance to help identify and reduce occupational health risks among workers and families.
 In her spare time, she enjoys reading, any outdoor activity and spending time with friends and family.